Forza Horizon 6

-Forza Horizon 6 is an upcoming racing game developed by Playground Games and published by Xbox Game Studios, scheduled to be launched in 2026 for Windows and with a later release for PlayStation 5.
-It will be the sixth Forza Horizon title, following Forza Horizon 5, and the fourteenth main instalment in the Forza franchise overall.
-It will be set in Japan and feature Tokyo as the game world's main city.
+Forza Horizon 6 is a 2026 racing game developed by Playground Games and published by Xbox Game Studios.
+It is the sixth Forza Horizon title, following Forza Horizon 5, and the fourteenth main instalment in the Forza franchise.
+Set in a fictionalised representation of Japan, it features a stylised version of Tokyo as the game world's main city.
+It was released for Windows and Xbox Series X/S on 19 May 2026, with a release for PlayStation 5 later in 2026.